Checklist For Dental Cleaning Appointments

 THE BOTTOM LINE ABOUT DENTAL IMPLANT COSTS

 At the end of the day it’s important to think about a) the treatment plan with and without implants, as well as b) the longevity of the restoration.
-So while implants may be slightly more expensive than traditional dental treatment — the savings in the long run is often worth it because of the longevity of dental implant restorations.
-Learn more about dental implants and about implant dentures, or contact us to setup a consultation.
+So while implants may be slightly more expensive than traditional dental treatment — the savings in the long run are often worth it because of the longevity of dental implant restorations.
+Learn more about dental implants and implant dentures, or contact us to set up a consultation.